 - If a course is offered by another Faculty, students should write to firstname.lastname@example.org to be sure that these exams can be considered consistent with their study plans.
 Usually, if it is a course in humanities, there are no issues arising (exceptions made for points 4 and 5); to avoid the risk of taking exams that can’t be recognized as elective courses, students are strongly encouraged to contact the tutors in advance.

-- Students are allowed to choose language courses/assessments only if their level is higher than a) the level already required by the IPLE programme, and b) the level that students have already achieved by taking other elective courses.
-For instance, students cannot take any other B2-level English courses, since it is IPLE’s the entry level .
-If a student has taken the French language assessment (B1), she will be allowed to choose only B2-level French courses/assessments as elective credits, etc. This rule applies to all languages taught in the Faculty.
+- Students are allowed to choose language courses only if it is not their mother language, and the level is higher than a) the level already required by the IPLE programme, and b) the level that students have already achieved by taking other elective courses.
+For instance, students cannot take any other B2-level English courses, since it is IPLE’s entry level.
+If a student has taken the French language assessment (B1), she will be allowed to choose only B2-level French course as elective credits, etc. This rule applies to all languages taught in the Faculty.